 The trail starts at Maden Dam which is about 1h30min. drive from Hogsback.
 There is no parking place near the entrance so most people take a shuttle bus from Hogsback.
 You can leave your car in Hogsback at safe parking of Away with the fairies hostel as we did.
 It’s free if you stay with them if not you pay ZAR 50/US$4 for the whole period.

-Amatola trail hiking guide
+Amatola trail hiking itinerary

-Always follow yellow foot prints they are everywhere along the trail, you can see them every 50-100m.
+Always follow yellow footprints they are everywhere along the trail, you can see them every 50-100m.

 Day 1.
-Maden Dam (starting point) – Gwili Gwili hut, 13 km, 5 hours.
+Maden Dam – Gwili Gwili hut, 13 km, 5 hours

 - Long up, about 500 m, from Maden Dam to Gwili Gwili hut.

 The first 3km were flat and easy through the indigenous forest with many small streams and rivers on the way where you can get fresh water.
 Then we had a steady uphill till 7km and from there steeper up all the way to Gwili Gwili hut.
 It took us just over 4 hours to get there with some short stops on the way to refill water bottles and take photos.
-We arrived at the hut at lunch time.
+We arrived at the hut at lunchtime.
 This day you walk in the shadow of the forest no need to worry about the sun.

 Gwili Gwili hut

 A big wooden house with two bedrooms and one dining room with tables and benches.
 Each room has 10 beds with mattresses.
 There are two toilets, four showers and a donkey (hot water boiler) so you can get hot water.
 A big fire-place with enough wood to make a fire.
 The place is nice neat and clean and has a beautiful view over the hills and forest.

 Day 2.
-Gwili Gwili hut, 19,6 km, 7,5 hours.
+Gwili Gwili hut – Dontsa hut, 19,5 km, 7,5 hours

 - Lack of drinking water on the way, make sure you bring enough water with you for the day, we had 2,5l and refiled twice on the way.
 The first stream is about 45 min. walk from Gwili Gwili and the next one is 15km later.

 It was a long day.
-We started at 7.30 and arrived at Dontsa at 3 pm on the way we stopped several times for resting, lunch and photos.
+We started at 7.30 and arrived at Dontsa at 3 pm on the way we stopped several times for resting, lunch, and photos.

-It is very similar to Gwili Gwili one; a big house with common dining area and four rooms with 4-5 beds each.
+It is very similar to Gwili Gwili one; a big house with a common dining area and four rooms with 4-5 beds each.
 Some beds didn’t have mattresses.
-There is a fire-place and some wood behind the house.
+There are a fire-place and some wood behind the house.
 As well as one shower and one toilet a bit away from the house.
 You can get hot water using a donkey (heater).

 The hut is next to the gravel road that goes to the pine plantations.
-We saw workers driving away at 3 pm and driving back at 7.00 am next day after that there was nobody around.
+We saw workers driving away at 3 pm and driving back at 7.00 am the next day after that there was nobody around.
 The main door can be locked from the inside, as well as the windows but the rooms’ doors don’t have locks.

 Day 3.
-Dontsa hut – Cata hut, 19 km (or 16,8 km), 9 hours.
+Dontsa hut – Cata hut, 19 km (optional 16,8 km), 9 hours

 - Long ups and downs; first 500 m up, then 500 m down, then 300 m up;